hl7au/au-fhir-base/pages/_includes/au-gravidity-intro.md

 **AU Gravidity** *[[DRAFT 0](guidance.html)]*

-This profile defines an observation structure that represents the gravidity count related to pregnancy, for use in an Australian context.
+This profile defines an observation structure that represents the gravidity count related to pregnancy at a point in time, for use in an Australian context.

+#### Extensions
+No extensions are used in this profile.

-#### Usage Notes
+#### Examples
-* Used to record gravidity count at a point in time.
-* Value is a Count datatype based on Quantity datatype

-**Examples**

-TODO
+There are no examples available for this profile.